 The Markup employs reasonable measures to protect the loss, misuse, and alteration of the information under our control, including appropriate technical and organizational measures to ensure a level of security appropriate to the risk.
-The data that we store is encrypted.
 We use HTTPS to encrypt the data sent to and from our Website.
-But some elements of our web pages may contain insecure content transmitted in an unencrypted fashion from other servers.
-Those third party elements of content might also contain tracking technology that we cannot remove.

 Although we make good faith efforts to store information collected by The Markup in a secure operating environment, we cannot guarantee complete security.

 EU Users - International Transfers